ThrillStays

 • Cardiovascular fitness (aim for 3–4 rides per week)

-• Grip strength (especially for technical descents)
+• Grip strength (especially for sustained technical descents — farmers carries are underrated)

 • Skills practice on local trails that simulate your destination’s terrain